Thermally Activated Dual-Modal Adversarial Clothing against AI Surveillance Systems: Conclusion

 \section{Conclusion}

 In this paper, we have developed thermally activated adversarial clothing designed to counter AI-driven surveillance systems.
 The design integrates thermochromic dyes, flexible heating units, and adversarial patches to induce dynamic adversarial patterns on the clothing, enabling users to evade both visible and infrared AI detection.
 Unlike previous patch methods, our method conceals the adversarial patch within the clothing and allows users to actively trigger it in specific scenarios.
 By leveraging temperature as a control signal, the system simultaneously activates both RGB and infrared patches, thereby achieving dual-modal evasion in a controllable manner.
-Extensive physical experiments demonstrate that our design provide a practical pathway for enhancing personal privacy against AI-driven monitoring.
+Extensive physical experiments demonstrate that our design provide a practical pathway for enhancing personal privacy against AI-driven monitoring. { \bf{Acknowledges.}} This work was supported in part by NSFC (62322113, 62376156), Shanghai Municipal Science and Technology Major Project (2025SHZDZX025G15), and the Foundation of the Chinese Academy of Military Science.

 {

 }